thelia-modules/SoColissimo/README.md

 =====
 Install notes
 -----------
-To install SO Colissimo module, download the archive and extract it in pathToThelia/local/modules
+To install So Colissimo module, download the archive and extract it in pathToThelia/local/modules

 How to use
 -----------
-First, go to your back office, tab Modules, and activate the module SO Colissimo.
+First, go to your back office, tab Modules, and activate the module So Colissimo.
-Then go to SO Colissimo configure page, tab "Configure SO Colissimo" and enter your SO Colissimo id and password.
+Then go to So Colissimo configure page, tab "Configure So Colissimo" and enter your So Colissimo id and password.
 To import exported files in Expeditor INET, you need the file THELIA_INET.FMT, that is in the archive.

 Loops